glauberss2007/DEVOPS-azure/terraform/readme.md

     terraform plan -refresh=false

+Apply new variables from a .tfvars file

+    terraform aply -var-file="some-name.tfvars"

+PS: Variables is very important due it makes the envoronment dinamic and that is normally used such development, homologation and production.

 - Step 16 - Creating Terraform Project for Understanding List and Map

+Create the project 03 and use the project 02 file.

+create a new variable in main.tf file,

+      variable "names" {
+      default = ["ravs", "tom", "jane"]
+      #default = ["ranga", "tom", "jane"]
+    }

+    provider "aws" {
+      region  = "us-east-1"
+      version = "~> 2.46"
+    }

+    resource "aws_iam_user" "my_iam_users" {
+      #count = length(var.names)
+      #name  = var.names[count.index]
+      for_each = toset(var.names)
+      name = each.value
+    }

+Create a list of names

+Set all the names as a list of variables,

+    variable "names" {
+      default = ["ravs", "tom", "jane"]
+     }

+Then execute it using lenght method,

+    resource "aws_iam_user" "my_iam_users" {
+      count = length(var.names)
+      name  = var.names[count.index]
+    }

+On terraform console you can use some comand like:

+    >length(var.names)
+    >reverse(var.names)
+    >distinct(var.names)
+    >toset(var.names)

+To concate, use same type:

+    >concat(var.names, ["new_value"])

+Search by content

+    >contains(var.names,"ranga")

+Sorting

+    >sort(var.names)

+Ranging select range(begin,end,step_size)

+    >range(1,10)
+    >range(1,10,2)

+More functions can be founded in https://www.terraform.io/docs/configuration/functions.html

 - Step 17 - Adding Elements - Problem with Terraform Lists
+  The type of container to be used is very important

+  Add a new user on first index of a list will change all the others,

+  In this case other types to store tha values are recomended.

+  So, lets use a diferent store type and destroy the current one,

+      terraform destroy -refresh=false

+  Modify the .tf file to

+      resource "aws_iam_user" "my_iam_users" {
+        for_each = toset(var.names)
+        name  = each.value
+      }

+  list is used when teh position is important for_each is used when the data is the important

 - Step 18 - Creating Terraform Project for Learning Terraform Maps

+    Maps is used to associate a resource to an argument such user to his country etc...

+Create a variable map of string eith other map,

+    variable "users" {
+      default = {
+        ravs : { country : "Netherlands", department : "ABC" },
+        tom : { country : "US", department : "DEF" },
+        jane : { country : "India", department : "XYZ" }
+      }
+    }

+Selectin user as key and country,department as tags,

+      resource "aws_iam_user" "my_iam_users" {
+        for_each = var.users
+        name     = each.key
+        tags = {
+          #country: each.value
+          country : each.value.country
+          department : each.value.department
+        }
+      }

+destroy it before continue:

+    terraform destroy

 - Step 19 - Quick Review of Terraform FAQ
 - Step 20 - Understanding Creation of EC2 Instances in AWS Console
 - Step 21 - Creating New Terraform Project for AWS EC2 Instances